awolter27/War/README.md

 ## Stretch Goals

-- Players will have the opportunity to enter their own customizable usernames.
 - Players will be able to choose from various icons to place next to their usernames.
 - When the player clicks the buttons, they should flash a different color, so the player knows the browswer responded to their click.
 - There will be a responsive web design to optimize viewing on screens of different sizes.